Hampstead VillageHampstead.

 In the coldest winters of the 19th century the Heath ponds froze solid enough for skating.
 The records photographs and memories of those extraordinary events.

 The climate has shifted sufficiently since those years that a proper freeze is now rare and brief when it comes.
-The ponds froze partially in 2021 and 2018 but not to the depth or extent of the Victorian winters.
+The ponds froze partially in 2021 and in 2018, but not to the depth or extent of the Victorian winters.
+The ice was thin enough that it was closed to the public within hours of forming.
+Heath staff now assume that any freeze will be short-lived and have standing protocols to keep skaters and walkers off the ice.

 J